-Is a HUD application the same thing as a Public Housing or Section 8 application in Los Angeles?Most Housing Authorities have to keep their open Section 8 Waiting list closed because of overwhelming demand for housing.
+How can I fill out a Section 8 application in California online?Most Housing Authorities have to keep their open Section 8 Waiting list closed because of overwhelming demand for housing.
 Finding an open waiting lists for the Section 8 Housing Choice Voucher Program is probably the hardest rental assistance waiting list to get on.
 A Section 8 application is always free when applications are being accepted.
 The Section 8 and Subsidized Housing Online Packet is designed to keep it's members apprised of open waiting lists and introduce them to landlords that have low rent property in their area right now.

 How can I check my Section 8 waiting list status is Los Angeles, California?Section 8 status in Los Angeles county can be checked by contacting the Housing Authority of the County of Los Angeles.
 Inquiries can be submitted online via the applicant portal.
 Existing applicants should log into their accounts to check status of their Section 8 application.
 Applicants can apply online to receive Section 8 benefits in Los Angeles county.
 Once applicants are approved for the program, they are required to sign a payment contract.
 After the contract is signed, payment for the agreed-upon rent amount can start.
 If an applicant moves into a unit before being approved or before signing the contract, the applicant is responsible for the full amount of rent.
 The process to complete a Section 8 application online is always free.

 How can I get a Section 8 application online and apply in Los Angeles, California?The Section 8 housing application must be written.
 Either you or the HA representative will fill it out.
 An HA usually needs to collect the following information to determine eligibility: